JeffMacaluso/JeffMacaluso.github.io/_posts/2017-02-10-RestaurantRecommender.md

 # Introduction

-In this notebook, I will extract restaurant ratings and reviews from [Foursquare](https://foursquare.com/) and use distance (one of the main ideas behind recommender systems) to generate recommendations for restaurants in one city that have similar reviews to restaurants in another city.
+In this project, I extracted restaurant ratings and reviews from [Foursquare](https://foursquare.com/) and used distance (one of the main ideas behind recommender systems) to generate recommendations for restaurants in one city that have similar reviews to restaurants in another city.
+This post is the abridged version, but check out [my github post](https://github.com/JeffMacaluso/Blog/blob/master/Restaurant%20Recommender.ipynb) for all of the code if you are curious or want to use it.

 ### Motivation